Keith Massie, President

 Linda Davis is the GIS Manager for the Idaho Department of Water Resources.
 Linda has been a member of the Idaho GIS community for over 20 years working primarily in water resource issues.
 Linda received a BA from the University of California in Geological Sciences and in Graduate school studied GIS and Cartography at San Diego State University.
 Linda also has a certificate in restoration ecology from the University of Idaho.

 Jesse Manley specializes in ESRI-based GIS software and applications, modeling and presentation of geospatial data, and geospatial data management.
 He also has a strong background in land surveying and global positioning systems (GPS).
-Jesse is currently the GIS manager for GSI Water Solutions (http://www.gsiwatersolutions.com/) and has been with the firm since May of 2007.
-Prior to that, he worked as a GIS professional at various companies for 6 years.
+Jesse is currently a GIS Coordinator for Clark County, Washington (http://gis.clark.wa.gov/gishome/).
+Prior to that, he worked as a GIS professional at various private companies for 15 years.
 Jesse holds a Bachelor of Science degree in Geography and an Associate of Applied Science degree in GIS.

 Keith Massie first became involved with Northwest GIS User Group was with the 1992 Conference at Welches, by Mount Hood in Oregon.
 I was the Program Chair.
 In 1996, along with Mark Bosworth of Metro, I Co-Chaired the first Skamania Conference.
 I then Chaired a second Skamania Conference in 2000.